crashkonijn/GOAP/README.md

 protected float maxRunTime = 3f;

-// Required: When not in range, the AI wil try to move closer public float requiredRange
+// Required: When not in range, the AI wil try to move closer public float requiredRange;

-// Required: Is used to search for a target when no gameObject target is cached public string targetString
+// Required: Is used to search for a target when no gameObject target is cached public string targetString;

-// Optional: Can be used to easilly remove this action when it's target is destroyed public bool removeWhenTargetless = false
+// Optional: Can be used to easilly remove this action when it's target is destroyed public bool removeWhenTargetless = false;

-// Optional: A string describing this action, usefull for debugging protected string description
+// Optional: A string describing this action, usefull for debugging protected string description;

 // There's loads more variables, but are mostly for internal caching and usage